ENZOMOTIVE/line_crypto_ai/README.md

 ## 🌍 Overview

-Managing crypto shouldn’t feel like rocket science.
-This project brings **AI + Blockchain** together inside the **LINE messenger app** to make crypto accessible:

-✅ Check balances (ETH & ERC-20 tokens)
-✅ Send tokens with natural language
-✅ Manage wallets securely
-✅ All without memorizing complex commands
+**KIRA-LINEAI Wallet : Line Bot** is an AI-powered assistant built for **LINE**, designed to simplify blockchain and crypto operations for users.

+While LINE is similar to WhatsApp in terms of chatting, it offers many more features.
+This bot leverages those capabilities to provide a seamless crypto experience.

+### What it does:

+- 🏦 **Wallet Management** – Create, manage, and monitor wallets directly from chat.
+- 💱 **Crypto Operations** – Perform swaps, trading, and payments without memorizing commands.
+- 🔗 **Payment Integrations with KiraPay** – Generate payment links, accept multi-chain payments, and track transactions — all handled seamlessly by the AI Wallet bot.
+- 🤖 **AI Assistance** – The bot guides users step by step, making blockchain operations accessible to everyone.

+### How KiraPay Helps
+KiraPay is a multi-chain payment layer for Web3 projects.
+By integrating KiraPay:

+- ⚡ **Multi-Chain In, One-Chain Out** – Accept payments from multiple networks, settled in your preferred chain.
+- 📊 **Transparent & On-Chain** – Every transaction is verifiable with rich payload data.
+- 🛠 **Developer-Friendly** – REST APIs available now, SDKs (Node.js, TypeScript, frontend) coming soon.

+**In short:** Users can manage wallets, perform transactions, and accept payments entirely through chat, while the AI Wallet bot and KiraPay handle the complexity behind the scenes — making crypto operations smooth, safe, and user-friendly.

 ---

-### Integrating KiraPay with AI Wallet

-Using our **KiraPay plugin**, your LINE AI Wallet can now generate payment links, track payments, and manage multi-chain settlements directly from chat.

 ## 💳 About KiraPay

-Welcome to **KiraPay** — a multi-chain payment layer for Web3 projects, platforms, and communities.
+**KiraPay** is a multi-chain payment layer for Web3 projects, platforms, and communities.
-With KiraPay, your users can pay in any supported blockchain, while you always receive funds settled in your preferred chain — simple, transparent, and seamless.
+With KiraPay, your users can pay using any supported blockchain, while you always receive funds settled in your preferred chain — simple, transparent, and seamless.

 ### Why KiraPay?